CHH/jazz/README.md

 of performance or simplicity.

-At first you need only one tag, you think "Fine I'm using a String", and then you need one attribute, then a second attribute, maybe a third attribute.
+At first you need only one tag, you think "Fine I'm using a String", and then you need to add an attribute, then a second one, maybe a third one.
 Then you find yourself in a big mess.

-I've written plenty of those code bits:
+I've written plenty of those code bits, and I'm tired of it:

     $html  = '<div class="widget '.join(" ", $classes).'" id="'.$id.'" style="display: none;" data-widget-name="' . $widgetName . '">';
     $html .= '<ul>' . $this->getSomeListItems() . '</ul>';
     $html .= '</div>';

-It's not only hard to grasp, but also plain ugly and also adding attributes, or adding other sub elements is very messy.
+It's not only hard to grasp, but also plain ugly and also adding attributes, or adding other sub elements is cumbersome.

 Now relax with some Jazz: